|Mary Craig Ministries|

 God refers in various ways to Jerusalem either directly or indirectly from Genesis to Exodus, though not by the name Jerusalem.
 It is first called Jerusalem in the book of Joshua, and he conquers it briefly around 1300 B.C.
 300 years later, David, after becoming king of Israel, finally conquers and takes Jerusalem permanently from the Jebusites.
 The original Jerusalem conquered and rebuilt by King David, now in modern-day Israel called "the City of David" (and by the Arabs, Silwan), is a high hill in the Judean mountains of about 12 acres surrounded by other higher hills.
 David makes Jerusalem the eternal capital of his / God's kingdom, and calls it the City of David.
 (2 Samuel 5 & 1 Chron.
 11) Mt.
 Moriah, the hill a few hundred yards North (top right corner of painting), is the place God later revealed to David as the place of God's House.
 David ordered the temple of God to be built there by his son Solomon on the basis of that revelation.
 (1 Chron.
 21,22).

-The original "City of David" in modern-day Jerusalem is a very small, yet most important area just outside of the "Old City" of Jerusalem.
+The original "City of David" in modern-day Jerusalem is a very small, yet is the most important area just outside of the "Old City" of Jerusalem.
 (Note that in this author's opinion the linked Wikipedia article is biased and incomplete, but still contains helpful information.)
 The City of David is where most of the action relating to Jerusalem took place until Hezekiah greatly expanded the city and then Herod expanded it further to much of what is now known as the "Old City".
 (The "Old City" of Jerusalem is actually a very small part (220 acres) of the entire modern-day city of Jerusalem.
 So in modern-day Israel there is the original "City of David" and the much larger "Old City" of Jerusalem all within the much larger modern-day city of Jerusalem.)